 Make The Dough:

-1. To make the dough, in a small bowl or large mug, sprinkle the yeast over the warm water and let proof for 10 minutes.
+1. To make the dough, in a small bowl or large mug, sprinkle the yeast over the warm beer and let proof for 10 minutes.
 If the yeast has not dissolved into a soft, frothy paste in that time, hunt down a fresher batch and repeat the process.

 2. Stir in the olive oil and salt and sugar.

-3. In the bowl of a stand mixer fitted with the dough hook, combine the flour and yeast mixture and mix together on low speed for about 2 minutes, or until the dough is shaggy and most of the water has been absorbed.
+3. In the bowl of a stand mixer fitted with the dough hook, combine the flour and yeast mixture and mix together on low speed for about 2 minutes, or until the dough is shaggy and most of the beer has been absorbed.
 Knead on medium-low speed for about 10 minutes, or until the dough pulls away from the sides of the bowl and looks smoother.

 4. Cover the bowl with a damp kitchen towel and let rest for 5 minutes.